foundry-vtt-community/wiki.js/development/api/game.md

 	c. `new Game` constructs the singleton instance which is publicly stashed as `game`
 2. `Game.initialize` is called, which progressively builds out the `game` instance and calls a series of hooks.

-Note that the globally-available `CONST` and `CONFIG` objects are simply initialized as part of loading the relevant [javascript module files](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) (`common\constant.mjs` and `client\config.js` respectively).
+Note that the globally-available `CONST` and `CONFIG` objects are simply initialized as part of loading the relevant [javascript module files](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) (`common\constants.mjs` and `client\config.js` respectively).
 However, one should be hesitant to modify them before the `init` hook, to avoid any issues with module load order.

 ### Game initialization hooks